How to delete messages on iPhone (and retrieve deleted texts)

 How to retrieve deleted messages on iPhone

-You can retrieve the messages you’ve deleted either with a backup or directly from the device with the help of a third-party app.
+Retrieving the messages you’ve deleted is not unlike recovering deleted photos — it can be done either with a backup or directly from the device with the help of a third-party app.
 While the backup is the most secure way to recover those messages, it does require restoring your phone, meaning you’ll lose anything new on your phone since your last backup.
 Another thing to keep in mind is that any texts that came in after your most recent backup, won’t have been backed up.
 So, unfortunately, restoring your phone won’t be of any help.

 Recover deleted texts on iPhone from a backup